-I request that the Select Standing Committee on Public Accounts approve:
+The Office of the Auditor General of British Columbia requests that the Select Standing Committee on Public Accounts approve the:

-- 1. the Financial Statement Audit Coverage Plan for the fiscal years 2015/2016 through 2017/2018, as shown in Appendix A (see page 18); - 2. the Auditor General continuing as the appointed auditor for 10 government organizations where the engagement term exceeds five consecutive fiscal years (see pages 13-15); and - 3. the Auditor General being appointed auditor for two organizations outside the government reporting entity: WorkSafeBC and the Provincial Employees Community Services Fund (see page 16).
+- 1. Financial Statement Audit Coverage Plan for the fiscal years 2016/17 through 2018/19, as shown in Appendix A (see page 20) - 2.
+Auditor General continuing as the appointed auditor for 10 government organizations where the engagement term exceeds five consecutive fiscal years (see pages 16-17) - 3.
+Auditor General being appointed auditor for one organization outside the government reporting entity: The Provincial Employees Community Services Fund (see page 18)